-- Let's talk about e-mail marketing and about how different it is from the social media marketing.
+- Let's talk about e-mail marketing and about how different it is from social media marketing.

-- The importance of the good content.
+- Good content is crucial.
 While planning your activities, make sure your content is great.

-- Here are some great e-mail marketing campaign ideas to make your business outstanding and successful.
+- Here are 13 e-mail marketing campaign ideas to attract more people to your restaurant or cafe.

-Email marketing has seen a resurgence in the past few years as consumers are clicking less on advertising on social media, website banners and Google’s paid ads.
-Consumer burn out with ‘traditional’ digital advertising like banners ads has been occurring since social media usage has increased.
-The same issue has now started to affect sites like Facebook and Instagram as more consumers are becoming aware of invasive marketing techniques.
+Email marketing has seen a resurgence in the past few years as consumers are clicking less on social media adverts, website banners and Google’s paid ads.
+Consumer burn out with ‘traditional’ digital advertising like banners ads as social media usage has increased.
+The same issue has now started to affect sites like Facebook and Instagram, with more consumers becoming aware of invasive marketing techniques.

 This has seen an increase in email marketing metrics as consumers view the format as more personal and less intrusive.
-People have to opt-in to receive any correspondence so feel like they’re more in control of what they see and who they see it from.
+People have to opt-in to receive any correspondence and they feel like they’re more in control of what they see and who they see it from.

-From a business perspective, not only can it be a more effective marketing channel, it’s also far more cost-effective.
+From a business perspective, not only can it be a more effective marketing channel, but it’s also far more cost-effective.
 Given most restaurants and cafes wouldn’t be aiming for tens of thousands of email subscribers, most email marketing platforms offer extremely good value.
-Mailchimp for example, allows use of its platform for free with up to 2000 subscribers.
-Even their paid plans are extremely cost effective, starting at only $10 a month.
+For example, Mailchimp allows free use of its platform with up to 2000 subscribers.
+Even the paid plans on Mailchimp are cost effective, starting at only $10 a month.

 - Sending emails can be much cheaper than others forms of advertising.

 - Email messages can wait in your customer inbox until they’re ready to read.

 - Email marketing gives you a direct connection with your customers.
 You can see who is opening them, reading them and taking an action.
 Most other platforms don’t give the same granularity.